EPCCed/tesseract-docs/user-guide/batch.rst

    (384 cores in total) you would use
    ``-l select=16``.
 Remember that only certain node counts are permitted (see the Queue Limits section above for more details).
+-  The walltime.
+This can be specified in two ways: as a hard ``walltime`` which sets the maximum walltime for the job or as a "shrink-to-fit" job where a ``min_walltime`` and a ``max_walltime`` are set and the scheduler chooses a walltime between these extremes to start the job as soon as possible.
--  The maximum length of time (i.e. walltime) you want the job to run for via the ``-l walltime=[hh:mm:ss]`` option.
+   + The maximum length of time (i.e. walltime) you want the job to run for via the ``-l walltime=[hh:mm:ss]`` option.
 To ensure the minimum wait time for your job, you should specify a walltime as short as possible for your job (i.e. if your job is going to run for 3 hours, do not specify 12 hours).
 On average, the longer the walltime you specify, the longer you will queue for.
+   + Shrink-to-fit jobs specify a ``min_walltime`` and ``max_walltime``
+     and the scheduler picks a walltime between these valuse that starts the job as soon as possible.
+Once a job starts, you can find the chosen walltime using the ``qstat -f <jobid>`` command.
 -  The placement option '-l place=scatter:excl' to ensure that parallel processes/threads are scheduled to the full set of compute nodes assigned to the job.